Quick, simple answers to your questions about DARE

 Applying to DARE and applying for a language waiver are two separate processes.
 Therefore, DARE students who require a language waiver but haven’t yet applied for one need to apply to the relevant authority (e.g. National University of Ireland, Trinity College Dublin, University of Limerick, Mary Immaculate College).

-Students with specific learning difficulties (incl. dyslexia) seeking admission to NUI Galway, Maynooth University, UCC or UCD need to apply to the National University of Ireland for exemption from Irish and/or the Third Language requirement.
+Students with specific learning difficulties (incl. dyslexia) seeking admission to University of Galway, Maynooth University, UCC or UCD need to apply to the National University of Ireland for exemption from Irish and/or the Third Language requirement.
 The criteria applied by the National University of Ireland for the granting of exemptions from Irish and/or the Third language are not the same as for DARE; in general, NUI will grant an exemption from the Irish/ Third language requirements to students who at any stage, whether at primary or second-level school, have qualified for exemption from Irish, under the regulations of the Department of Education and Skills.
 To qualify under DARE, you must fulfil the DARE criteria.
-For further information on NUI exemptions, look under Entry Requirements or contact NUI at 014392424 or email@example.com.
+For further information on NUI exemptions, look under Entry Requirements or contact NUI at 014392424 or firstname.lastname@example.org.

 TCD Language and Mathematics Waiver